airnativeextensions/nativeextensions-documentation/docs/firebase/setup/configuration-files.md

 When an Android developer adds this file to his application part of the build process constructs resources file `values.xml` from this `json` file and packages them in their application.

-As we don't have this option there are two available avenues to setup your application:
+As we don't have this option we have to manually convert this json file to the xml resources.

-- Creating the Android Resource
-- Manual Configuration

-### Android Create Resource ANE
+### Create `values.xml`

-The first is the preferred method using Android resources.

-Here we manually create the `values.xml` file from the details in the `google-services.json` file and then package this into an ANE using a custom resources build script.
+We need to create the `values.xml` file from the details in the `google-services.json` file.
-This is slightly more complex as you need to create an ANE containing your configuration resources however it is a simple process using the provided ant build scripts and ensures your application is correctly configured.

-If you are wanting to use custom notification icons you are going to have to generate this ANE anyway so it's a good idea to use this method from the start.

-> **If you have any issues with this process, please send us your `values.xml` along with any custom icons and we can create the custom resources ANE for you.**

-1. Check out the Custom Resources script and make a copy for yourself from the [repository here](https://github.com/distriqt/ANE-CustomResources).

-2. You will need to make sure you have all the tools installed to run `ant`

-- see details in the [CustomResources tutorial](https://github.com/distriqt/ANE-CustomResources)

-3. Open `build_config/build.config` and perform the following changes:

-- Change the AIR SDK and Android SDK paths to match your environment
-- You should have something like the following:

-> ```
-> # AIR SDK
-> air.sdk = /Users/marchbold/work/sdks/air/current
-> # ANDROID
-> android.sdk = /Users/marchbold/work/sdks/android/android-sdk-macosx
-> ```

-4. Create your values file at `res/values/values.xml` [see below](#android-values-xml)
+To create your values file (`res/values/values.xml`) you can either:

-5. Run `ant` in the repository directory and you will generate an ANE file in the `build` directory (the name will be based on your package name).
-   This extension contains your configuration values resource and will be automatically loaded by the Firebase extension.

-6. Add that ANE to your AIR application and ensure it's packaged with your Android application

-7. More information on the `google-services.json` format [here](https://developers.google.com/android/guides/google-services-plugin#processing_the_json_file)

-### Android Values XML

-To create your values file (`res/values/values.xml`) you can either use the conversion tool [available here](https://docs.airnativeextensions.com/firebase/tools/google-services-json-to-xml.html) or you can create it manually by copying the example below:
+- use the conversion tool [available here](https://docs.airnativeextensions.com/firebase/tools/google-services-json-to-xml.html);
+- create it manually by copying the example below;

 > Complete `values.xml` example:
 >